ibm-cloud-docs/cis/mtls.md

    Chain verification is applicable to certificate validation.
 1. When the client certificate is trusted by the root certificate, a signed JSON Web Token (JWT) is generated for the client that allows the request and subsequent requests to proceed.
    If a request has no valid client certificate, `403 Forbidden` returns in the response.

+To list access certificates with the API, see [List access certificates](/apidocs/cis#list-access-certificates)